cmondi151/cmondi151/README.md

 # Introduction
 ---
 Hello - my name is Colin, and I have a passion for data...
-It has the ability to turn complicated observations, patterns, and behaviors into meaningful insights; this fascinating, groundbreaking capability that I believe will lead to a better future!
-In today’s information-rich society we’re starting to recognize decision-making backed by data-driven outputs can result in more predictable and positive outcomes.
-But as more information becomes available, endless improvement regarding data utilization is required to continuously make both intelligent and ethical decisions.
-So we need more data folks like you to make this happen!
+It has the ability to turn complicated observations, patterns, and behaviors into meaningful insights; this fascinating, groundbreaking capability plays a key role in building a better future for all mankind!
+In today’s information-rich society, we’re just starting to recognize that data-driven decisions have more predictable & positive outcomes.
+But as more information becomes available, there will always be an endless improvement regarding how we utilize data.

-Recently I decided to take part in a data science bootcamp to continue building my skillset.
-One of the primary reasons I enrolled was to continue working towards my long-term career goal, which is to obtain a leadership position where I can apply my expertise to create significant value in dynamic, data-rich environments I have the opportunity to work in.
-This bootcamp has helped push me closer to that goal and I'd recommend anyone interested in learning more about data science to enroll in a formalized educational program focused on data science.

-For those interested in my work, provided are a handful of projects I completed while partaking in the course.
+The purpose of this repository is to display a handful of projects I completed while partaking in a 12-week data science bootcamp.
 I hope you enjoy!

 # Projects
 ---